-- 40. When our queries have been resolved and any amendments to your data have been processed, we will ask for your data to be signed off by your provider's accountable officer. - 41.
-We will send you a verification form by email.
-Please check that the date and version number match those in your most recent HESES workbook.
-Your accountable officer will need to sign this form, which should then be emailed to dataverification@officeforstudents.org.uk. - 42.
-Under condition of registration F3 a provider must provide the OfS with such information as the OfS specifies at the time and in the manner and form specified.
-All providers registered in the Approved (fee cap) category that have students registered with them in 2019-20 on courses recognised for OfS funding purposes must submit a HESES19 return, the deadlines for which are not flexible.
-Where a provider fails to submit data on time, or returned data is not credible after verification, we may allocate funds based on our own estimates of student activity.11 Providers that do not submit credible data on time are more likely to be audited. - 43.
+- 35. Under condition of registration F3 a provider must provide the OfS with such information as the OfS specifies at the time and in the manner and form specified.
+All providers registered in the Approved (fee cap) category that have students registered with them in 2021-22 on courses recognised for OfS funding purposes must submit a HESES21 return.
+Where a provider fails to submit data on time, or returned data is not credible after verification, we may allocate funds based on our own estimates of student activity.
+Providers that do not submit credible data on time are more likely to be audited. - 36.
 Providers themselves are responsible for the quality and accuracy of the data they submit to us and other bodies.
 We do not approve or agree their data submissions, but we monitor the reasonableness and credibility of data, including by comparing and reconciling different datasets and by carrying out audits.
 We will require providers to amend their data submissions, if we believe there are errors or inappropriate classifications which would significantly and materially affect our use of the data.
-This may include requiring changes to how providers use subject classifications (whether LDCS or HECoS codes) and hence how students are assigned to price groups.
+This may include requiring changes to how providers use subject classifications (whether LDCS or Higher Education Classification of Subjects (HECoS) codes) and hence how students are assigned to price groups.